Crestmead

 AreaSearch analysis of residential development drivers sees Crestmead recording a relatively average level of approval activity when compared to local markets analysed countrywide

-With around 1383 people per dwelling approval, the area reflects a highly mature market.
-Future projections show Crestmead adding 249 residents by 2041.
+However, recent construction activity has intensified.
+The area's construction level is also below national averages, reflecting its maturity and possible planning constraints.
+Recent construction comprises 95.0% detached dwellings and 5.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 1383 people per dwelling approval, Crestmead reflects a highly mature market.
+Future projections show Crestmead adding approximately 253 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development